 The frame of the racket shall not exceed 73.7 cm (29.0 inches) in overall length, including the handle.
 The frame of the racket shall not exceed 31.7 cm (12.5 inches) in overall width.
 The hitting surface shall not exceed 39.4 cm (15.5 inches) in overall length, and 29.2 cm (11.5 inches) in overall width.

-Manufacturers of tennis racquets distinguish their head sizes by grouping them into different categories of Midsize, Midplus, and Oversize models.
+Manufacturers of tennis racquets distinguish their head sizes by grouping them into different categories:

-The length of the racquet should be taken into consideration.
+The length of a racquet is an important consideration.
 They can be between 26 and 29 inches in length, with the most common length being 27 inches.
-Shorter models of tennis racquets are available that have been designed for children.
+Shorter racquets are available that have been designed as the best option for children.

-Longer tennis racquets are generally lighter than those of standard lengths.
+Longer racquets are generally lighter than those of standard lengths.

-The three most common sizes for tennis racquets can be viewed below.
+The three most common sizes can be viewed below:

-The grip is where you place your hands on the racquet.
+The grip is where you place your hands.
+Even the good tennis racquets are nothing without a quality grip.
 Choosing an appropriate grip size is important to avoid elbow injuries, as well as getting a secure feel of the racquet.